dotnet/docs/docs/framework/network-programming/how-to-configure-network-tracing.md

 # How to: Configure Network Tracing
 The application or computer configuration file holds the settings that determine the format and content of network traces.
 Before performing this procedure, be sure tracing is enabled.
 For information about enabling tracing, see [Enabling Network Tracing](../../../docs/framework/network-programming/enabling-network-tracing.md).

  The computer configuration file, machine.config, is stored in the %Windir%\Microsoft.NET\Framework folder in the directory where Windows was installed.
-There is a separate machine.config file in the folders under %Windir%\Microsoft.NET\Framework for each version of the .NET Framework installed on the computer (for example, C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\machine.config).
+There is a separate machine.config file in the folders under %Windir%\Microsoft.NET\Framework for each version of the .NET Framework installed on the computer (for example, C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\machine.config or C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config.).

  These settings can also be made in the configuration file for the application, which has precedence over the computer configuration file.